Analysis | Trump’s new focus: False, ironic claims about Biden leveraging his office to make money

 The specific claims Trump made were broadly false and ostentatiously ironic.
 They arrived less than two weeks after the New York Times published an extensive documentation of how Trump himself had presided over a system of presidential favoritism centered on the personal properties from which he continued to draw a salary, even as president.
 (If income is a guide, Trump is more of an employee of the Trump Organization than the federal government.)

-Given that Trump supporters and his campaign will likely echo his accusations in the days to come, it's worth walking through and deconstructing them.
+Given that Trump supporters and his campaign are likely to echo his accusations in the days to come, it’s worth walking through and deconstructing them.

 The Russian money claim